+$map_action(act: Union[Batch, ndarray]) \rightarrow Union[Batch, ndarray]$

-map_action (act:Union[tianshou.data.batch.Batch,numpy.ndarray])Union[tianshou.data.batch.Batch,numpy.ndarray]Map raw network output to action range in gym's env.action_space.
+Map raw network output to action range in gym's env.action_space.

-This function is called in collect () and only affects action sending to env.
+This function is called in collect() and only affects action sending to env.
 Remapped action will not be stored in buffer and thus can be viewed as a part of env (a black box action transformation).